 The Credit Card Trap

 Credit cards are easy to get.
 More than three billion credit card offers are mailed out to consumers each year.
 According to the National Consumer Law Center, credit card problems are the leading cause of Chapter 7 bankruptcy filings.
 The average credit card debt for Americans age 65 to 69 is around $6,000.
-Since 1993, more than a million people over age 50 filed for bankruptcy.

 Credit cards can be a dangerous trap to catch borrowers.
 The bait is what looks like a quick and easy solution to pay medical bills and living expenses.
 Credit card interest rates may start out low but they can go up over time.
 Part of the trap is what happens if you get behind on monthly payments.
 Interest rates can skyrocket and late payment charges start getting added.
 Credit cards are a very expensive way to pay for living expenses.
 Also, credit card debt collectors can be very aggressive with phone calls and letters.
 A large number of Iowa Legal Aid's Hotline calls about credit card debt are from people asking for help in dealing with debt collector harassment.

 Once your credit card debt gets to where you can only make the minimum payment, the trap has closed.
 At this point, most of what you pay is little more than interest on the debt.
 If you are unable to pay more each month, the debt will never be paid off.
 Because most older people are unable to increase their income, they look for other ways to pay off what they owe.
 Some turn to another credit card to bail them out.
 When this house of credit cards starts to fall and the debt collectors start to call, people are in danger of falling into trap number two.